Doctoral training and HDR (Habilitation à Diriger des Recherches, or accreditation to supervise research)

 Website

-Economics and Management of Montpellier (EDEG) - ED 231
+Montpellier School of Economics and Management (EDEG) – ED 231

-The research priorities are in the field of economics and management.
-Management research deals in particular with finance, marketing, accounting, information systems, human resources and strategy (especially for SMEs), some of which have a strong agri-food orientation.
+The priority areas of research fall within the field of economics and management.
+Management research focuses in particular on finance, marketing, accounting, information systems, human resources, and strategy (particularly for SMEs and micro-enterprises), with some research having a strong focus on the agri-food sector.

 • Agri-food management,